Updated: 22 hours ago

 ORP theory is best summarized as providing an indication of the ability of a solution (the wastewater, mixed liquor suspended solids, etc.) to oxidize or reduce another solution.
 Add hydrogen peroxide, a strong oxidizer, to a wastewater sample, and the ORP will increase, resulting in a positive millivolt (mV) value.
-Add a lot of hydrogen peroxide and you will begin to oxidize some of the organics in the wastewater.
+Add a lot of hydrogen peroxide and you will begin to oxidize some of the less complex organics in the wastewater.
 Now add sodium bisulfite, a strong reducing agent, to the same sample, and the ORP will decrease, as will the oxidation of organics, and the ORP value will drop, ultimately resulting in a negative mV reading if a sufficient amount of bisulfite is added.

 ORP Measurements In the Field